Cricothyroid joint: Types

 Three types A, B, and C have been identified.

 Type A is found in 56% of females and 66% of males.
 There is a well-defined "facet".
 It has a tight capsule and ligaments with either a concavity or a small groin directed from posterior superior to anterior inferior.
-Horizontal translational movement is about 3.0 mm, vertical gliding about 2.5 mm with great movement horizontally than vertically.
+Horizontal translational movement is about 3.0 mm, vertical gliding about 2.5 mm with greater movement horizontally than vertically.
 The gliding movements are smaller in males than in females.

 Type B is in 24% of females and 20% of males.
 In contrary to type A it lacks a definite "facet" and the two cartilaginous parts of the articulation are joined only by soft connective tissue.
 Horizontal movement is 5.0 mm and vertical, 5.1 mm with no differences between them.

 Type C concerns all others and has a flat surface with or without a tiny protuberance.
 Horizontal movement is about 5.1 mm, and vertical 3.8 mm.

 Type A is less mobile than the other two.